 Los Cabos: (624) 143-0135

 Rosarito Beach: (661)

 Citibank: 01 (800) 849-4479

-Dial: 066 for Police, Ambulance or Fire from anywhere in Baja.
+Dial: 066 for Police, Ambulance, or Fire from anywhere in Baja.

 If you are going to be staying in an area away from a town, always check with the nearest hotel to get a local number for a doctor in the area that speaks English.
-Write that number down and give it to all members in your group.
+Write that number down and give it to all members of your group.

 Consulates & Tourism Offices

 Tijuana: (664) 622-7400